Types of Jungian Archetypes

 As the repository of psychic rejects, the Shadow is often misunderstood as nothing more than the personality's "dark half."
 While some shady segments certainly do exist, some areas are filled with "shadow gold."

-Shadow dreams often involve themes of the hidden, such as menacing water creatures like alligators, snakes in the grass, or being chased by an foreboding figure.
+Shadow dreams often involve themes of the hidden, such as menacing water creatures like alligators, snakes in the grass, or being chased by a foreboding figure.

-However, in Jungian psychological thought archetypes are the very foundation of the psyche and learning to relate to them in a positive manner in crucial to psychic wholeness.
+However, in Jungian psychological thought, archetypes are the very foundation of the psyche, and learning to relate to them positively is crucial to psychic wholeness.